25 VBA Macro Example for Enhanced Productivity

 VBA macro example to insert multiple rows

-Before executing the code, make sure to select the cell under which you want to add multiple rows.
-Let’s say we want to add rows below the row of SL.
+• Let’s say we want to add rows below the row of SL.
 No. 3.
-So, we selected cell B7 and then run the code.
+We selected cell B7 and then run the code.

-As soon as the code runs, an input box pops up to get the number of rows to be inserted below the selected cell.
-Here, input your preferred number to get new rows of this count.
+• When the code runs, an input box pops up to get the number of rows to be inserted below the selected cell.
+Input your preferred number to get new rows of this count.
+We inserted 2.

 entering number of rows to insert in the input box